BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 **OBJECTIVES**

 Frodo must reach the safety of Rivendell before the wound suffered by the Morgul Blade corrupts him, but cannot do so with the Ringwraiths so near.
 The Ringwraiths must slay the Hobbit and reclaim the Ring.

-- The Good player wins if all nine Ringwraiths are slain.
-- The Evil player wins if Frodo is slain.
+The Good player wins if all nine Ringwraiths are slain.
+The Evil player wins if Frodo is slain.
 If both players achieve their objective in the same turn, the game is a draw.

 **SPECIAL RULES**

-*Protection of Imladris* — Once they have crossed the Bruinen, Arwen and Frodo will be under the protection of Rivendell against any unsavoury powers.
+* **Protection of Imladris**

 Good models that are on the eastern side of the river count as having the Fortify Spirit Magical Power cast upon them, even if their Will points are reduced to 0.

-*Weakened by the Chase* — The encounter at Amon Sûl, and subsequent chase, has left both the Hobbits and the Ringwraiths weary and exhausted.
+* **Weakened by the Chase**

 Frodo, Sam, and Aragorn start the game with no Might points in their store; Frodo also starts the game with no Fate due to the wounds of the Morgul Blade.
 The Ringwraiths start the game with only 3 Will points each, while the Witch-king starts with 5 Will points.
 Additionally, the Ringwraiths' horses are exhausted and so will move D6+4" each turn.
 However, if a 6 is rolled for their movement, after they have moved the horse will collapse from exhaustion and the rider must take a Thrown Rider test.

-*The Wrath of Bruinen* — Elrond can manipulate the Bruinen by command, thrusting its full force at those within the river.
+* **The Wrath of Bruinen**

 At the start of the game, the river is treated as Deep Water and the ford is open ground; however, Cavalry models may only move at half speed over the ford.
 Once Asfaloth has stepped foot in the river, the Good player may roll a D6 at the start of each following turn.
 On a 4+ Elrond is ready to unleash the power of the Bruinen, which the Good player can release at any point in any following Good Move phase.
 When the Bruinen is unleashed, all models in the river (Good and Evil) are removed from the game as casualties.
 From that point on, the river is treated as impassible terrain and the ford is treated as difficult terrain.
 Arwen may not use the Wrath of Bruinen Magical Power in this Scenario.

-*The Ringwraiths* — Several of the Ringwraiths have split off from the main group to try to outflank their quarry.
+* **The Ringwraiths**

 From the second turn onwards, roll a D6 for each Ringwraith that has not yet arrived.
 On a 4+ they may enter the board from any point on the northern or southern board edges via the rules for Reinforcements.
 However, they may not enter the board east of, or in, the Bruinen.
 If a Ringwraith rolls a 1 to arrive, it has suffered an accident on its journey and is instead removed as a casualty.